seokjoon27/tp/docs/UserGuide.md

 **Q**: Can I import or export data in CSV format?
 **A**: Not in the current version.
 However, since data is stored as a JSON file, you can convert it manually to CSV using online tools if needed.

+**Q**: Can I change a student’s schedule or note using the `edit` command instead of `schedule` or `note`?
+**A**: Yes!
+Both note and schedule fields can be updated using either their respective commands or the edit command.
+Using schedule or note directly may be faster if you only want to change those fields.

 --------------------------------------------------------------------------------------------------------------------